Jason Ryles: Playing highlights

-2005 Minor Premiership winner with St. George Illawarra:

 Coaching career

 Ryles began his coaching career in 2012 with NSW State of Origin under 20s side as their assistant coach, which also carried over to 2013.
 Both years were successful in defeating Queensland's under 20s team.
 After his retirement as a player in the National Rugby League Ryles accepted a head coaching role for Western Suburbs Red Devils for the 2014/2015 seasons.

-At the end of 2015 Ryles was approached by Melbourne Storm to join their staffing team as assistant coach where he currently held this position until autumn 2020.

-While at Melbourne Storm from 2016–present, Ryles has also periodically assisted in coaching England's national rugby union team.
+At the end of 2015, Ryles was approached by the Melbourne Storm to join their staffing team as assistant coach where he held this position until autumn 2020.
+While at Melbourne from 2016–2020, Ryles has also periodically assisted in coaching England's national rugby union team.

-In 2016 and 2017 Ryles was appointed assistant coach for Junior Kangaroos.
+In 2016 and 2017, Ryles was appointed assistant coach for the Junior Kangaroos.

 In autumn 2020, Ryles joined England as skills coach on a full-time basis.
 However he missed the 2021 Six Nations Championship due to travel restrictions relating to the COVID-19 pandemic.
 He left the role in May 2021.

-In 2022 he joined the Sydney Roosters as an assistant coach.
+In 2022, he joined the Sydney Roosters as an assistant coach.
+In 2023, he joined the coaching staff of the Australia national rugby union team for the 2023 Rugby World Cup.
+In 2024, he returned to the Melbourne Storm and was appointed the Coaching Coordinator there.
+On 8 July 2024, the Parramatta Eels announced he was appointed as the head coach on a four-year deal starting in 2025.

+Ryles tenure as Parramatta's new head coach got off to a disastrous start with the side losing 56-18 against Melbourne in round 1 of the 2025 NRL season.

+After suffering four losses in a row to start the season, Ryles earned his first win as Parramatta head coach in round 5 against St. George Illawarra.

+Ryles would eventually guide Parramatta to an 11th placed finish in his first year as the clubs new head coach recording ten wins.